MinecraftForge/Documentation/docs/animation/asm.md

 ##### Explanation

-`SimpleExprValue` takes its input and applies operations to it.
+The `SimpleExprValue` takes its input and applies operations to it.
 The first parameter is the sequence of operations to apply, and the rest represent the operands to those operations.
 The input to each operation is either the input to this entire parameter (for the first operation) or the result of the previous operation.